Moto Morini: 2012, back on the market

-In March 2012, the factory announced online auctioning of coupon in order to win a completely new and in limited edition model.
+In March 2012, the factory announced online auctioning of coupon in order to win a completely new and limited-edition model.
 It is the Rebello 1200 Giubileo, reinterpretation of the namesake bike from 1956.
-At the end of the auction Moto Morini built 20 specimens of it to celebrate the 75 years of the brand.
+At the end of the auction, Moto Morini built 20 specimens of it to celebrate the 75 years of the brand.

 In 2013 the Moto Morini range included Corsaro Veloce, Scrambler 1200 and Granpasso 1200.
 About 30 employees are involved in a production of 70 handmade and handcrafted specimens with spare parts coming mostly from Italy.
 The initial recovery program planned the achievement of a production capacity up to 5000 bikes per year and the employment of 100 workers before 2016.
 In the new production system the bikes are assembled by hand on customers' request.

 Also in 2013, Moto Morini launched the bike rent forms that allowed clients to rent Moto Morini motorcycles for a short period of time.
-It also introduced the "buy-back" system: a long term rent that allows customers to pay a monthly fee and decide, after some time, whether to keep the motorcycle or give it back to the factory.
+It also introduced the "buy-back" system: a long-term rent that allows customers to pay a monthly fee and decide, after some time, whether to keep the motorcycle or give it back to the factory.
 Sampler bikes and rented bikes were then sold at reduced prices.
 At the end of 2013 Moto Morini signed an agreement with the Indian company Vardenchi to provide them with engines.

 In the summer of 2014 the headquarters and all Moto Morini locations moved from Casalecchio di Reno (BO) to Trivolzio (PV).
 Meanwhile, a new model was launched: the Moto Morini 11 1/2.

 In November 2014 a temporary shop in Milan was opened where Moto Morini showed the updated range.

 In 2015 the company management changed and so did the trade policy: Moto Morini concludes contracts with dealers and distributors and ended the online sale.
 Moreover, also the production strategy changed, taking Moto Morini more and more to a direction where quality and customization are at the heart of the production.
 A Granpasso's makeover intended for the Japanese market, called Granpasso R, is launched.
 The specific characteristics of this model is the reduced ground clearance.

 In 2016 Moto Morini increased the commercial structure in order to better manage the new sales network.

 In November Moto Morini returned to the 2016 edition of Eicma after seven years of absence with a new model: the Corsaro ZZ.
 Thanks to the presence at the International exhibition and a media campaign, Moto Morini appeared in many motorcycles magazines.
 In that period also the Facebook page was reopened.